 The road beside the bus is a static frame of reference.
 A person standing in that static frame will never reciprocate the presence of centrifugal force for that bus, to him the movement of the passengers is just because of directional inertia.

-Washing Machine and the Centripetal Force
+Washing Machine Centripetal Force

 Let’s see how concepts of centripetal force have been intelligently implemented in a common household machine.
 Yes, I am talking of Washing Machine.